Puréed cantaloupe that has been frozen has a remarkably creamy texture that almost tastes like ice cream.

-Pureed and frozen cantaloupe has a remarkably creamy texture.
-Remarkably creamy.
-You'll need to add a bit of sugar, both to sweeten the fruit (frozen things taste less sweet than they would at room temperature) and to make the texture sorbet-like instead of ice cube-like, but the real point of this recipe is to bring out as much of the natural cantaloupe flavor as possible.
+Even with perfectly ripe fruit, you'll need to add a bit of sugar, both to sweeten the fruit (frozen things taste less sweet than they would at room temperature) and to make the texture sorbet-like instead of ice cube-like, but the real point of this recipe is to bring out as much of the natural cantaloupe flavor as possible.

 - 1 large cantaloupe (or Crenshaw melon; about 4 pounds melon)